Snigdha2005/VR_Project_1_Snigdha_IMT2022571/README.md

   - The folders face_crop and face_crop_segmentation have been used here.
 The folder face_crop has the images of people wearing masks and the folder face_crop_segmentation has the segmented mask outputs.

-#### ** Data generator**
+#### **Data generator**
 A custom data generator class (DataGenerator) was implemented using Keras' Sequence API to efficiently load images and corresponding masks in batches, reducing memory consumption.
 ** Preprocessing steps:**
 - Read images and masks from specified directories.

-- Resize images and masks to a fixed shape (128, 128).
+- Resize images and masks to a fixed shape (128, 128) .

 - Normalize pixel values by scaling them to [0,1].

 - Expand dimensions for grayscale masks to maintain compatibility with the CNN.

-#### ** Model architecture**
+#### **Model architecture**
 The model follows a U-Net architecture, consisting of an encoder, bottleneck, and decoder, with modifications such as LeakyReLU activation, batch normalization, and dropout to enhance performance.
-- 3.1 Encoder (Feature Extraction)
+- **Encoder (Feature Extraction)**
   Each encoder block consists of:
   - Two convolutional layers (3×3 kernel) to extract hierarchical features.
   - LeakyReLU activation to prevent vanishing gradients.
   - Batch Normalization for stable training.
   - MaxPooling (2×2) to downsample feature maps.
-- Dropout (0.3) to prevent overfitting.3.2 Bottleneck Layer
+  - Dropout (0.3) to prevent overfitting.

-- 3.2 Bottleneck (Deepest Layer)
+- **Bottleneck (Deepest Layer)**
 At the bottom of the U-Net, we introduce a bottleneck layer Two convolutional layers with larger (5×5) filters to capture deeper features.

-- 3.3 Decoder (Upsampling & Skip Connections)
+- **Decoder (Upsampling & Skip Connections)**
   The decoder gradually reconstructs the image, using:
   - UpSampling2D (instead of transposed convolution) to restore resolution.
   - Concatenation with skip connections to combine high-resolution details from the encoder.
   - Final output layer (1×1 Conv with Sigmoid activation) for binary segmentation.

 #### **Model Compilation and Training**
 The model is compiled using: